percona/pmm-doc/docs/setting-up/server/easy-install.md

 This script:

-- installs Docker if not already installed;
+- Installs Docker if it is not installed.
-- if there is a PMM Server docker container running, it's stopped and backed up;
+- If a PMM Server Docker container is running, it is stopped and backed up.
-- pulls and runs the latest PMM Server docker image;
+- Pulls and runs the latest PMM Server Docker image.

 [github]: https://github.com/percona/pmm/blob/main/get-pmm.sh